Rakshan

 Rakshan more popularly known as VJ Rakshan (born 16 April 1991) is an Indian television presenter currently working with Star Vijay.
-He has hosted Kalakka Povathu Yaaru? seasons 5,6 and 7.
+He has hosted Kalakka Povathu Yaaru? seasons 5, 6 and 7 and Cooku with Comali.
 He previously worked for Raj TV and Kalaignar TV.
-His debut film was En Kadhal Devathai with which although the movie was ready to release in 2011, it got released only in 2017.
+His debut film was En Kadhal Devathai was ready to release in 2011, it remained unreleased.
 In 2020, he acted in a second movie Kannum Kannum Kollaiyadithaal directed by Desingh Periyasamy with Dulquer Salmaan playing the lead role.

 Personal life

 Rakshan's father died when he was a teenager.
-After completing his debut movie En Kadhal Devathai, he started his video jockey career in Raj TV.
+After completing his unreleased debut movie En Kadhal Devathai, he started his video jockey career in Raj TV.
 He is married to Saranya and has a daughter.